Your shopping cart

 By the year 2009, researchers assumed that if placed all together, all fibre optic cables would constitute a length of no less than approx 966km.

-A fibre optic cable sends coded information via a beam of light through a plastic pipe or glass.
+A fibre optic cable sends coded information via a beam of light either through a plastic pipe or glass.
 Each fibre optic cable comes with super thin strands of plastic or glass, which are also known as optical fibres.

 The standard length of each cable could be about two strands to several hundred in length.
-A strand size is no more than the one-tenth of the width of a human hair.
+A strand size is no more than one-tenth of the width of a human hair.
 The strand can transmit 25,000 telephone calls.
 Thus, a cable containing hundreds of strands has the capacity to carry millions of calls at a time.

 Each photon or light particle works like a bobsled which bounces back and forth off the walls of the cable pipe.
 Any light leakage is prevented by ensuring a shallow angle of 42 degrees at the edges of a glass pipe, this is enough to fragment the light back into the pipe.